 Full frame cameras are ideal for landscapes, portraiture, weddings, and other everyday situations too.
 If you go with a compact full-frame camera, however, you may find that lenses need to be bought separately in order to take different types of shots.

 How can you test a camera in the shop?

-If you don’t know what kind of camera will suit your needs, then look for a shop that allows you to test different models out.
+If you don’t know what kind of camera for beginners will suit your needs, then look for a shop that allows you to test different models out.
 Many stores let customers try out new cameras in the store before purchasing them, which is a great way to get a feel for how they work and how comfortable they are to use.

 You might also want to consider renting or borrowing a camera before making a purchase.
 This can give you an opportunity to make sure it does everything you need without tying yourself down with additional costs if it isn't right for you.

 To help narrow your search, read product reviews from other customers and ask questions at photography forums.
 These two sources should be able to provide valuable insight into each model’s specifications, performance, and overall user experience.